openaps/docs/docs/docs/Build Your Rig/step-1-flashing.md

  - Reboot and attempt the flash process.

-### If you're using a Mac to flash - prerequisites:
+### If you're using a Mac:

+- If you're not familiar with using the command line, take 5-10 minutes to get familiar with the Terminal app before continuing.
+[Here's a good introduction.] (https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line)

 - Install Homebrew, a tool which allows you to easily install other software packages and keep them up to date.
 Enter the following command in the Terminal app to install Homebrew: